 A large proportion of professional photographers are self-employed.
 The remainder work for a variety of employers, including creative businesses, publishers and photographic agencies, or in the education or public sector.

-Types of commercial photography
+Types of photographer

 Most professional photographers specialise in one area, such as: